iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 />

-*This topic is continued in my next article, [Secret chickens II: Tuning the chicken ](./secret-chickens-llm), which discusses techniques that affect the behaviour of the chicken.*
+*This topic is continued in my next article, [Secret chickens II: Tuning the chicken ](secret-chickens-tuning), which discusses techniques that affect the behaviour of the chicken.*

 ## Key Takeaways